 Browsers and devices

-Bootstrap supports the latest, stable releases of all major browsers and platforms.
-On Windows, we support Internet Explorer 10-11 / Microsoft Edge.
+CoreUI supports the latest, stable releases of all major browsers and platforms.
+On Windows, we support Internet Explorer 10+ and Microsoft Edge.

-Alternative browsers which use the latest version of WebKit, Blink, or Gecko, whether directly or via the platform’s web view API, are not explicitly supported.
-However, Bootstrap should (in most cases) display and function correctly in these browsers as well.
-More specific support information is provided below.
+Alternative browsers which use the newest version of WebKit, Blink, or Gecko, whether directly or via the platform’s web view API, are not explicitly supported.
+Nevertheless, Bootstrap and CoreUI should (in most cases) display and function accurately in those browsers as well.

-Generally speaking, Bootstrap supports the latest versions of each major platform’s default browsers.
+Bootstrap supports the freshest versions of each primary platform’s default browsers.
 Note that proxy browsers (such as Opera Mini, Opera Mobile’s Turbo mode, UC Browser Mini, Amazon Silk) are not supported.

 |Chrome||Firefox||Safari||Android Browser & WebView||Microsoft Edge|